JosephTrevorrow/Exploring-VFF-in-MADDPG/README.md

 This research has been self-evaluated on its ethical considerations, following the standards set by Data Hazards (https://datahazards.com/index.html).
 There is details of this in the project dissertation.

-Any questions about this library should be directed to Joseph (sgjtrevo@liverpool.ac.uk), we can only pray that TurnItIn isnt going to flag this as me plagerising myself!
-(Hence why this library is private)
+Any questions about this library should be directed to Joseph (up-to-date contact details found on josephtrevorrow.github.io).